 The program offers funding to Kansas City, Missouri neighborhood groups for projects geared towards quality of life improvements.
 If it falls under repairs, upgrades, safety, or beautification, it’s probably eligible.

 In the first round alone, the Neighborhood Services Department dispersed $260,000 between 26 neighborhoods.
-This time around, they upped the ante big-time... to the tune of ~$600,000.
+Now, the program is back for a second run... to the tune of $400,000.

 Who can take part?